Cassidy UNICODE Styler

 FontSystem

-Purpose: Applies a specified font style to a given text.
+Purpose: Applies a specified Unicode font style to the given text.

 Arguments: